 Alberto Lopez, M.D.

 Dr. Alberto Lopez has practiced cardiology since 1987always at THI and St. Lukes and he is a leading expert in the sub-specializations of Consultative and Interventional Electrophysiology, Pacing and Arrhythmia Management, and Cardiac Resynchronization for Congestive Heart Failure.
 Dr. Lopez received his MD from the Universidad Central de Venezuela in Caracas, Venezuela, and later trained with top medical teams at Good Samaritan Hospital and University of Cincinnati, Mayo Clinic in Rochester, MN, and University of Miami in Miami, FL, in addition to Texas Heart Institute, where he has received myriad accolades.
 Dr. Lopez serves on the American Board of Internal Medicine and is board-certified in Internal Medicine, Cardiovascular Disease, Clinical Cardiac Electrophysiology, and Critical Care Medicine.
-He is recognized as a Fellow of the Am Coll of Cardiology and of the Heart Rhythm Society.
+He is recognized as a Fellow of the American College of Cardiology and of the Heart Rhythm Society.
 He is an Associate Professor of Medicine at Baylor College of Medicine and teaches Cardiology and Electrophysiology at Texas Heart Institute.

 Roberto Lufschanowski, M.D.